 b.
 Breach by Buyer.
-If Buyer’s failure to perform its obligations relative to a Transaction in accordance with Section 3 of this GTC causes Seller not to be relieved of having to pay all rates, costs, and surcharges associated with holding the applicable Daily Contract Capacity for the Period of Delivery, for each Day that Seller is not relieved of having to pay all rates and costs associated with holding the applicable Daily Contract Capacity during the Period of Delivery, Buyer shall be liable to Seller for damages equal to, the product of (i) the Daily Contract Capacity (in MMBtu) times (ii) the Contract Price plus$0.02; further, Buyer shall be liable to Seller for all other surcharges, taxes, fees, and other charges incurred by Seller to hold the applicable Daily Contract Quantity.
-Such damages shall be immediately due and payable and shall be made by Buyer to Seller within 20 days of Buyer’s receiptof Seller’s invoice thereof.
+If Buyer’s failure to perform its obligations relative to a Transaction in accordance with Section 3 of this GTC causes Seller not to be relieved of having to pay all rates, costs, and surcharges associated with holding the applicable Daily Contract Capacity for the Period of Delivery, for each Day that Seller is not relieved of having to pay all rates and costs associated with holding the applicable Daily Contract Capacity during the Period of Delivery, Buyer shall be liable to Seller for damages equal to, the product of (i) the Daily Contract Capacity (in MMBtu) times (ii) the Contract Price plus $0.02.
+Seller shall invoice Buyer within 15 days of the first of the month for such damages for the previous month.
+Buyer shall pay such invoice within 10 days of Buyer’s receipt thereof.
 In addition to the remedies above, if Buyer fails to perform its obligations relative to a Transaction in accordance with Section 2 of this GTC and fails to cure such failure within three (3) days after notice by Seller of such failure, Seller may, in its sole discretion, by issuing no more than 10 days prior written notice to Buyer, designate a day (no earlier than the day such notice is effective) as an early termination date of the Transaction (the “Seller Early Termination Date”).
-If a Seller Early Termination Date occurs, the Seller shall in good faith calculate its damages, including itsassociated costs and attorneys' fees, resulting from the termination of the terminated Transaction (the "Seller Termination Payment").
-The Seller Termination Payment shall be caculated calculated in accordance with this Section 5b above, less any damages avoided by the Buyer.
+If a Seller Early Termination Date occurs, the Seller shall in good faith calculate its damages, including its attorneys' fees, resulting from the termination of the terminated Transaction (the "Seller Termination Payment").
+The Seller Termination Payment shall be caculated calculated in accordance with this Section 5b above.
 The Seller Termination Payment shall be paid by Buyer to Seller within 20 days of Buyer’s receipt of Seller’s invoice thereof.

 c.
 Netting.
 If either Buyer or Seller are required to pay an amount in the same month pursuant to a series of Transactions, then such amounts with respect to each Party shall be aggregated and the each Party shall discharge their obligations to pay through netting, in which case the Party owing the greater aggregate amount shall pay to the other Party the difference between the amounts owed.